Skip to main content

 Home Advantage DPA

-Down payment assistance
+Deferred down payment assistance

 Washington State Housing Finance Commission (WSHFC)

-Up to 5% of the loan amount as a 0% deferred second mortgage (due on sale or refinance)
+Up to 5% of the loan amount as a 0% interest deferred second mortgage (due on sale or refinance)

 Must not exceed WSHFC income limits